62832/MEGACells/src/main/resources/assets/megacells/ae2guide/bulk_cell.md

 patterns together, relative to any regular crafting infrastructure such as Pattern Providers with their own patterns for a given variant item, by right-clicking on the module to open the priority menu.

-The Decompression Module is very much a "set it and forget it" sort of device, and you typically only need one module on a given network for all of its auto-crafting functionality to be enabled. ***KEEP IN MIND, HOWEVER***, that the module only functions on a same-network basis and can only keep track of any cells hooked up to ME Chests and Drives on the same main network as itself.
+The Decompression Module is very much a "set it and forget it" device, and you typically only need one module on a given network for all of its auto-crafting functionality to be enabled. ***KEEP IN MIND, HOWEVER***, that the module only functions on a same-network basis and can only keep track of any cells hooked up to ME Chests and Drives on the same main network as itself.
 It ***WILL NOT WORK*** across [subnetworks](ae2:ae2-mechanics/subnetworks.md), for